benjycui/est/README.md

 ## Why

 * Easy to learn.
 It is just JavaScript and some conventions.
 * High-extensible.
+  * It is just JavaScript, and we can apply any JavaScript trick to it.
-JsonML is something like [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), and we can operate it easily.
+  * JsonML is something like [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), and we can operate it easily.
 * Mature ecosystem.
   * Use the latest JavaScript features with [Babel](https://babeljs.io/).
   * Lint your code style with [ESLint](http://eslint.org/).